BlueWebNodes/bluewebnodes.github.io/services.md

       <div class="row">
          <div class="col-md-6 col-lg-6" id="pagelayout12">
             <h2>Website Design</h2>
-            <p>Beautiful, professional website is a great on-line advertisement of your business.
-24 hours a day, 7 days a week works for you!
+            <p>A beautiful, professional website is a tremendous online advertisement for your business.
+24 hours a day, 7 days a week, works for you!
 We will create and even manage it for you.</p>
-            <p>After following steps, your website will be on-line easily:</p>
+            <p>After following steps, your website will be online easily:</p>
             <ol>
             <li>Pre-design meeting</li>
             <li>Site information</li>